 Mobile App Advertising

-Mobile-app advertising relates to displaying ads inside mobile apps on smartphones and tablets.
+Mobile app (aka in-app mobile) advertising relates to displaying ads inside mobile apps on smartphones and tablets.

 Unlike web advertising on mobile devices that uses a browser to display ads, mobile apps need to use a software-development kit (SDK) to display ads.

 The mobile app’s developers integrate the given AdTech vendor’s SDK into their app, define the ad space where the ads will run, and then select the ad medium (e.g. text, image, native, and video) and the ad format (e.g. interstitial and banner).